formatphp/formatphp/README.md

 ## Copyright and License

-The skillshare/formatphp library is copyright © [Skillshare, Inc.](https://www.skillshare.com)
-and licensed for use under the terms of the
-MIT License (MIT).
+FormatPHP is copyright © [Skillshare, Inc.](https://www.skillshare.com) and [FormatPHP Contributors](https://formatphp.dev) and licensed for use under the terms of the MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.